Monday, 28 January 2019

 (1) A Christian man is wondering whether to take a job he has been offered or to keep the one he has.
 Despite praying and asking advice, he finds that the pros and cons are evenly balanced.

 (3) A church is considering doing some evangelism.
-An opportunity opens up for them to reach out to older people.
-And another opportunity arises for them to do outreach to teenagers.
-But they feel that they can’t manage both.
-So they have to choose.
+An opportunity opens up for them to reach out to older people, and another opportunity arises for them to do outreach to teenagers.
+But they feel that they can’t manage both, so they have to choose.

-It should be an undeniable fact, then, that Christians and churches often have to choose between various courses of action that seem to fit equally well with the Bible.
+I could give a multitude of similar examples.
+It should be clear that Christians and churches often have to choose between various courses of action that seem to fit equally well with the Bible.
 And some of these decisions are very big ones.
 What is more, it makes sense to think that God is almost never neutral about big decisions we make.
 Almost always He will want us to take one course of action instead of other alternatives.

 Acts 2:16-18